 please add images directly below this text

-At Duffy's Hope, we provide intellectual, emotional and interpersonal growth opportunities for youth and their families.
-Our after-school and summer programs are free of charge and have a proven track record of addressing risk behaviors and increasing protective factors among youth living in the Greater Wilmington area of New Castle County, Delaware.
-The overall focus of our programs can be summed up in one word: prevention.
+At Duffy’s Hope, Inc. (DHI), we provide intellectual, emotional and interpersonal growth opportunities for youth and their families.
+Our after-school and summer programs are free-of-charge and have a proven track record of addressing risk behaviors and increasing protective factors among youth living in the Greater Wilmington area of New Castle County, Delaware.
+The overall focus of our programs can be summed up in one word: PREVENTION.

-Since 1998, Duffy's Hope has served youth in our community and was recognized as a 501c3 nonprofit organization in 2002.
-In that time we have reached more than 4,500 at- risk and hard-to- reach youth though direct program and mentoring services.
-Our office is located in the Community Service Building at 100 W. 10 th Street, Suite #9 in Wilmington, Delaware, but the programs take place in the community where they are needed most.
+Since 1998, Duffy’s Hope has served youth in our community and was recognized as a 501(c)(3) nonprofit organization in 2002.
+In that time we have reached more than 4,500 at-risk and hard-to-reach youth though direct program and mentoring services.
+Our office is located in the Community Service Building at 100 W. 10th Street, Suite #9 in Wilmington, Delaware, but the programs take place in the community setting, where they are needed most.

-Parental involvement is the key to our success and what makes Duffy's Hope's programs unique.
-We encourage family involvement in after school and summer prevention programs provided through Duffy's Hope and promotes parental involvement in school, sports, and community activities in which the youth is engaged.
-In addition, a parent advisory committee meets once a month.
+Parental involvement is the key to our success and what makes Duffy’s Hope’s programs unique.
+We encourage family involvement in our after school and summer prevention programs.
+We also promote parental involvement in school, sports, and community activities in which the youth is engaged.
+In addition, a parent advisory committee meets once per month.
 Parents are exposed to guest speakers that address relevant topics related to parenting and household management.
-Not only are the students impacted through the program, but the parents as well.
+Not only are the students impacted through the program, but the parents are as well.

-Youth today need someone to guide them into positive choices that will lead toward a productive future.
+Duffy's Hope, Inc. provides prevention programming that teaches youth to recognize high-risk people, places, things and situations while building self-confidence to handle these risk factors through effective utilization of a newly acquired skill set.
+Many youth are in need of someone to guide them into positive choices that will lead toward a productive future.
 Did someone along the way make you feel capable?
 Make you feel cared about?
 Help you see your talents?
-Children today need the very same gifts that helped you become who you are now!
-Servicing youth between the ages of 12-17, the Ambassador Mentoring Program utilizes evidence based practices from the Phoenix Curriculum.
-The Ambassador Mentoring Program also incorporates the Trauma Awareness Suicide Prevention Program curriculum.
-The program also includes a 10 components which include, one-on-one mentoring, parent & family involvement, school & home visits, life changing shock therapy, tutoring assistance, educational & enrichment trips, guest speakers, financial literacy, group discussions and etiquette training.
+Children today need the same gifts that helped you become who you are now!
+Servicing youth between the ages of 12 and 17 years, the Ambassador Mentoring and Prevention Program utilizes evidence based practices from the Phoenix Curriculum.
+The Ambassador Mentoring and Prevention Program also incorporates the Trauma Awareness Suicide Prevention Program curriculum.
 What is a Traditional One-to-One Mentor?
-Like other mentors, traditional mentors provide caring and guidance to their mentees through an on-going relationship.
-These mentors and mentees meet one-on-one at times and places that fit their schedules.
+Like other mentors, Traditional Mentors provide caring and guidance to their Mentees through an on-going relationship.
+These Mentors and Mentees meet one-on-one at times and places that fit their schedules.

 - Baking cookies

-- Planning a project and doing it together
+- Planning a project and executing it together

 - Exercising, crafts, playing computer games